ofbodur/Kimberlite-magmatism-fed-by-upwelling-above-mobile-basal-mantle-structures/README.md

 2. "Figure1.sh" allows users to recreate Figure 1a,b.
 Users need to choose the reconstruction model (M21 or M21 NNR) from the line below: ``` CaseNumber=4 # 4 for M21 (1 for M21-NNR) ```.
 The script uses different colormaps for tomographic model and age of reconstructed kimberlies, which are also provided in the main directory.

 3. "Distance-to-Hot-Map.sh" allows users to create maps of distance to hot structures in tomographic models or distance to RHA field in geodynamic models Cases1-4.
 User can recreate Extended Data Figure 3a and Extended Data Figure 3 (left column).
 In its current version, it takes SEMUCB-WM1 tomographic model filtered to maximum spherical harmonic degree 12 (l_max_=12), calculates and maps the angular distance away from the contour dVs=-0.1% towards positive (colder) regions.

+Please send me email of your questions or requests regarding this repository at ofbodur@gmail.com (permanent email adrress).